 As the number of cyber attacks around the world continues to grow, organisations of all sizes, including not-for-profits, are faced with a very real threat.
 So, how prepared are you?
-According to the ASX 100 Cyber Health Report, over 80% of Australia’s biggest businesses expect cyber risk to increase in the short term.
+According to ACSC Annual Cyber Threat Report July 2019 to June 2020, over 2,200 cybersecurity incidents were reported by Australian businesses between 2019 and 2020.
 While the majority of large companies have security strategies in place, there are still many smaller organisations who are yet to take the necessary steps to minimise their risk.

 Here are 7 top security tips that will minimise your risk today.

 1. Keep Your OS and Patches Up-to-Date

 One of the simplest and most important things you can do to protect yourself from cyber threats is to keep your operating systems current.
 Some of the worst security breaches, including the recent PrintNightmare attack, targeted businesses using almost every version of Windows, exploiting the printing system to gain full access to your computers and servers.

 As a not-for-profit, if your systems are breached, and your sensitive data is compromised, the impact on your customers and employees can be devastating.
 By ensuring your computers, servers and networking components are patched and running on the latest OS, you significantly reduce the risk of a breach.

 As ransomware and other threats continue to evolve, it’s critical that your security measures do too.
 The reality is, that if your security applications are three or four years old, they may not be able to detect and stop the new attacks your business is now facing,

 Today, organisations need a multi-layered approach to prevent the next generation of threats.
 For not-for-profits, an effective strategy includes protection against SPAM and zero-day attacks, as well as current versions of firewall, email filters and anti-virus applications.

 3. Security Policies